cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

     ```

     NOTE: This conf file should have permissions set to prevent it from being
-    world-readable if the system is multi-user (e.g. “chmod o-rw
+    world-readable if the system is multi-user (e.g. "chmod o-rw
-    /etc/dis-arbor-monitor/arbormon-container.conf”).
+    /etc/dis-arbor-monitor/arbormon-container.conf").
 This will require the user
     executing the script to have permissions set to allow access to the file or to
-    use “sudo” to execute the script.
+    use "sudo" to execute the script.

 4.  **Download the Docker image:**